How to Pressure Wash a House: Achieving Professional Results at Home

 Brush Attachment

-Though a brush attachment is not required when pressure-washing, you can use it to increase the cleaning performance and capacity of the washer.
+Though a brush attachment isn't required when pressure-washing, you can use it to increase the cleaning performance and capacity of the washer.

 With it, you can scrub and push the grime and dirt away using its bristles.
 Many models that are suitable for cleaning cars, boats, garbage bins are available for under $40.